Last Updated on May 9, 2023

-For thousands of years, immigration has been an important tool to help people move around the world.
-Immigration has historically provided countries with economic, social and cultural benefits.
+For thousands of years, immigration has been an important tool for helping people move around the world.
+It has historically provided countries with economic, social and cultural benefits.
 Ultimately, it has given rise to multicultural societies worldwide.

-Immigration patterns have changed over time for various reasons including the demands of colonization and the pursuit of economic and religious freedoms.
-Initially, human migration was not regulated, and it was influenced by many factors.
+Immigration patterns have changed for various reasons, including the demands of colonization and the pursuit of economic and religious freedoms.
+Initially, many factors influenced human migration, and it was not regulated as it is today.
 After World War II, the refugee movement that lasted through the 1960s heavily influenced human migration patterns.
-Immigration to Europe increased drastically, which led to a polarization of views on immigration among the European countries.
+Immigration to Europe increased drastically, which led to a polarization of views on immigration among European countries.
 Some countries welcomed and even pursued immigrants, while others started placing caps on immigration levels.

-Today, immigration is influenced by politics, economics and changing societies.
-Governments around the world continually refine their immigration policies and adjust them based on their own needs.
+Today, politics, economic changes and societal changes influence immigration.
+Governments worldwide continually refine their immigration policies and adjust them based on their own needs.
 Some of the changes they make include increasing the pathways available for immigrants and raising their immigrant quotas for either employment-based immigrants, family-based immigrants or both.

-Over time, countries with similar immigration ideologies have clustered themselves into different immigration regimes.
-While each country has its own policies regarding immigration, countries with similar immigration policies tend to have similar histories with immigration and colonization, similar political ideologies and similar economies.
+Over time, countries with similar immigration ideologies have clustered into different immigration regimes.
+While each country has its immigration policies, countries with similar immigration policies tend to have similar histories with immigration and colonization, similar political ideologies and similar economies.

-The concept of immigration regimes, while complex, can be helpful for human resources professionals to dive deeper into.
-Understanding how countries around the world have historically and currently approached immigration will help HR and mobility teams determine global mobility strategies for their workforce.
+While complex, the concept of immigration regimes can be helpful for human resources professionals to explore further.
+Understanding how countries worldwide have historically and currently approached immigration will help HR and mobility teams determine global mobility strategies for their workforce.

 What are Immigration Regimes?